 No man on earth has less taste or talent for criticism than myself, and least and last of all should I undertake to criticise works on the Apocalypse.
 It is between 50. and 60. years since I read it, and I then considered it as merely the ravings of a Maniac, no more worthy, nor capable of explanation than the incoherences of our own nightly dreams. …… There is not coherence enough in them to countenance any suite of rational ideas.
 You will judge therefore from this how impossible I think it that either your explanation, or that of any man in the heavens above, or on the earth beneath, can be a correct one.
 What has no meaning admits no explanation.

 Thomas Jefferson, letter to Alexander Smyth, January 17, 1825

-Thomas Jefferson, letter to George Washington, March 15, 1784
+Thomas Jefferson, letter to Horatio Spafford, March 17, 1814

 I hold it, therefore, certain, that to open the doors of truth, and to fortify the habit of testing everything by reason, are the most effectual manacles we can rivet on the hands of our successors to prevent their manacling the people with their own consent.

 Thomas Jefferson, letter to Judge John Tyler, June 28, 1804